Sm0rtBuff3rB0yZ/writeups/vu-cyberthon-2023/music-assignment.md

 ![alt text](images/music-asignment6.png?raw=true)

-We quickly figured out it was morse code, we decode it and obtain the flag :
+We quickly figure out it was morse code, we decode it and obtain the flag :

 `VU{CYBERTHON2023}`